WALLEYE FISHING IN PORTLAND OREGON

 The walleye’s excellent vision makes them good hunters in low light.
 They’re very good at speeding up to overcome their prey.
 Anglers can use this aggressive behavior to their advantage of this behavior with fishing techniques, like one called “power trolling” that has become popular with walleye anglers.
 See our blog titled, “10 Tips for Catching Walleye in Oregon Rivers,” for a description of the technique.

 Although it’s always good walleye fishing on the Columbia, the spring is when most trophy-size walleye are caught.
-January and February can produce trophy fish, but at the time of year it takes a dedicated angler to brave the wind and rain.
+January and February can produce trophy fish, but during that time of year it takes a dedicated angler to brave the wind and rain.

 In the spring, large numbers of pre-spawn female walleye move into relatively confined areas.
 They don’t feed aggressively, but some are catchable by virtue of their numbers.
 After spawning, the females scatter and return to deeper water where they start biting again, and growing in size.